Second Chance Act Programs Supporting Community-Based Mentoring and Transitional Services for Adults

 Chris Kervick (left) and Kharlton Moore (right) from the National Criminal Justice Association present the 2016 Outstanding Criminal Justice Program Award to Jacob Hasson (center left) and Patrick Fallon (center right).
 Hasson and Fallon’s nonprofit organization, The Connection Inc., received a 2014 Second Chance Act mentoring grant.

-Through the Second Chance Act, multiple programs have provided funding for nonprofit organizations—including faith-based, tribal, and community-based nonprofit organizations—and federally recognized tribal communities to provide mentoring and transitional services for adults returning to their communities from incarceration.
-The U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and Office of Juvenile Justice and Delinquency Prevention (OJJDP) have administered the awards.
+Through the Second Chance Act, multiple programs have provided funding for nonprofit organizations—including faith-based, tribal, and community-based nonprofit organizations—and federally recognized tribal communities to provide mentoring and other transitional services for adults returning to their communities after incarceration.
+The U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and Office of Juvenile Justice and Delinquency Prevention (OJJDP) administer the awards.

 Second Chance Act Comprehensive Community-Based Adult Reentry Program

-This grant program supports organizations that provide comprehensive reentry services to program participants who are screened, assessed, and identified for program participation before their release from a correctional facility.
+This grant program supports nonprofit and tribal organizations that provide comprehensive reentry services to program participants who are screened, assessed, and identified as qualified for program participation before their release from a correctional facility.
 During the post-release phase of the reentry program, participants receive case management services and are connected to evidence-based programming designed to ensure that the transition from prison or jail to the community is safe and successful.
+Beginning in 2018, the program has two categories: Category 1, which applies to larger nonprofits, and Category 2, which applies to small or rural organizations with an annual operating budget of one million dollars or less.

 Organizations that receive funding through this grant program must:

-- Establish a memorandum of understanding or agreement with the correctional agency and the facility from which participants will be recruited;
+- Establish a memorandum of understanding or agreement with their partner correctional agency and the facility from which participants will be recruited;

-- Serve a minimum of 150 people who are assessed as having a medium to high risk of reoffending.
+- Serve a minimum of 150 people who are assessed as having a medium to high risk of reoffending for Category 1 grantees; or

 Allowable uses for grant funds include: